 Empress Market in Karachi is one of the oldest and busiest markets in the city.
 Finding a parking space can be quite a challenge.
 Once you navigate that ordeal and take in the market’s architecture, you’ll feel the essence of the colonial era.
 The market is chaotic yet enjoyable, exuding an old-world charm that transports visitors to a different time.

 The shops are brimming with spices, dried fruits, sweets, and chocolates.
 At one stall, a seller was cold-pressing coconut oil right before customers’ eyes.
-Vendors promoting fresh juices, water, samosas, and other local delicacies attract buyers by balancing their goods on their shoulders in large trays.
+Vendors promoting fresh juices, water, samosas, and other local delicacies attract buyers by balancing large trays of goods on their shoulders.

 Although it’s primarily a wholesale bazaar, small quantities are available for sale.
 This market should definitely be on the list of anyone visiting Karachi who wants to experience the city’s authentic spirit.

 The Pakistan Navy has provided a valuable service by establishing the Maritime Museum.
 It features one submarine, one aircraft, and a small ship, along with a large building dedicated to naval artifacts.
 The museum also hosts a special dolphin show that includes beluga whales, dolphins, and seals.
-The entry ticket for the museum is reasonably priced.
+The museum entry ticket is reasonably priced.

 The main museum building is set within a 28-acre park, comprising six galleries and an auditorium.
 The museum incorporates modern concepts of presentation and interactive education, featuring various maritime and naval heritage artifacts showcased through attractive dioramas, relief sculptures, murals, miniature paintings, touch screen computers, taxidermy, and ancient weapons.
 A computer-based maritime information retrieval system is also available to facilitate easy access for visitors and students.